-While a store should not expect to achieve the same level of performance by replacing a dedicated picker with a cobot (due to slower travel times and stochastic synchronization times), stores can expect high performance in systems where multiple cobots augment the work of a single dedicated picker (see Table 2).
-Our next set of experiments are interested in understanding how many cobots are needed to replace one dedicated picker.
-To do so, we are interested in determining how many cobots are needed to augment the work of a single dedicated worker to achieve the same level of ρ as a system with 2 dedicated pickers but no cobots (i.e., with C0D2).
-Thus, we run additional experiments deploying the RAS variant with the previously defined 10 order profile instances, considering the 4 f levels, and for 100 different customer arrival patterns.
-Figure 8 plots ρ for different cobot levels and different in-store customer rates f.
-As we increase the number of cobots to assist with the picking task of one dedicated picker, the ρ value increases.
-A system with 2 dedicated pickers (and no cobots) achieved $\rho = 87.45\%$.
-This performance can be matched with one less dedicated picker and 2 cobots if f = 91% or with 3 cobots if participating rates are lower.
-A similar observation about C3D1 achieving equivalent performance can also be made by looking at ρ values across 10 instances (see Appendix B)
+Our next set of experiments is designed to determine how many AMRs are needed to work with a single dedicated worker to achieve the same level of ρ as a system with 2 dedicated pickers but no AMRs (i.e., with C0D2).
+We run additional experiments deploying the RAS variant with the previously defined 10 order profile instances, considering the 4 f levels, and for 100 different customer arrival patterns.
+Figure 7 plots ρ for different AMR levels and different in-store customer rates f.
+As we increase the number of AMRs to assist with the picking task of one dedicated picker, the ρ value increases.
+A system with 2 dedicated pickers (and no AMRs) achieved $\rho = 87.45\%$.
+This performance can be matched with one less dedicated picker and 2 AMRs if f = 91% or with 3 AMRs if participating rates are lower.
+A similar observation about C3D1 achieving equivalent performance can also be made by looking at ρ values across 10 instances (see Appendix G)

-INSIGHT 8: Three cobots and a single dedicated picker can achieve equivalent picking performance as two dedicated pickers.
+INSIGHT 8: Three AMRs and a single dedicated picker can achieve equivalent picking performance as two dedicated pickers.

-6.10.
-Economic Analysis
+6.10 Economic Analysis